 Here’s what I’ve found out after pouring through the research and reviews.
 Plus, my best friend owns this system, so I really got the inside scoop.

 A Safe Car Seat

 To start, let’s take a quick look at the safety specs of this Baby Trend car seat.
-It has amazing side impact protection due to shape of the design and extra padding.
-That padding is made from an EPS energy absorbing foam for superior energy absorption in the case of an accident.
+It has amazing side impact protection due to the shape of the design and extra padding.
+That padding is made from an EPS energy-absorbing foam for superior energy absorption in the case of an accident.
 This seat meets or exceeds all US safety standards.

 Another safety feature is the adjustable 5 point safety harness with no strap rethreading.
 Since straps that don’t fit right or are set up wrong are some of the most dangerous car seat mistakes, it’s important to get it right.
 And this seat makes that easy.

 To adjust the seat straps to make them tighten or loosen, just press the harness release button that’s down by baby’s feet.
 It’s a one-handed process to get the right fit.
 When you are ready to adjust the straps to a higher shoulder level, you just adjust the entire back of the car seat up by turning a knob on the back.

 One bad thing about the safety harness?
 The buckles have to be stacked to go into the crotch buckle.
 As all busy parents know, that’s such a pain!
 And not really something that you can do with only one hand.
 It’s extremely hard to do if your baby is fussing and moving around.
 But it isn’t impossible, and it’s probably a matter of getting used to it more than anything.
 Still, that detracts from the whole ease-of-use thing.

 This seat is designed for babies from just 5 tiny pounds all the way up to 30 pounds.
 It can hold your baby until they reach about 30 inches, which is usually some time after age 1.